HvTung04/RL-final-project-AIT-3007/README.md

+> **Note:** Dear Mr.Cường and anh Giang, our reported agent was trained with tuned settings, the script is located at `solution/DeepQNetwork/Double Q/DoubleQNetwork-tuned.ipynb`.
+The default settings mentioned in our report was a mistake, we are really sorry.
+Our updated report is also updated to this repo.

 # MAgent2 RL Final Project
 ## Overview
 In this final project, we will develop and train a reinforcement learning (RL) agent using the MAgent2 platform.
 The task is to solve a specified MAgent2 environment `battle`, and our trained agent will be evaluated on all following three types of opponents: